magomimmo/modern-cljs/doc/tutorial-13.md

         true))))
 ```

-To maintain the same behaviour as before, we did not refactor the
+> NOTE 6: To maintain the same behaviour as before, we did not refactor
-`validate-form` to much.
-We just changed the last `if` form by using the
+> the `validate-form` to much.
+We just changed the last `if` form by using
-shared `user-credential-error` function.
+> the shared `user-credential-error` function.

-Aren't you corious like me to see if everything is still working?
+Aren't you curious like me to see if everything is still working?
 Let's
 run the application as usual:

 ```bash